Chart Color Schemes

 Infrastructure

-Aspendale Gardens has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Aspendale Gardens has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely to impact the area: Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment Aspendale, The Strand Aspendale, and Aspendale Beachside Structure Plan.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of five projects that are expected to impact the area.
+Notable among these are the Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment at Aspendale, The Strand Aspendale, and the Aspendale Beachside Structure Plan.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.